galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 ## Conclusion

 In the plot shown above in figure [4](#figure-4), we achieved an r2 score of `0.73` (last column) with 5-fold cross-validation on the training set.
 In the study [Jason G. Fleischer et al. 2018](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1599-6#Sec9) as well, a similar r2 score is mentioned for linear regressors.
 Moreover, the study also included a customised ensemble regressor which achieved better performance (`r2 = 0.81`).
 However, our analysis showcases the use of machine learning tools in Galaxy to reproduce the results published in the paper.
+The trained model can be used to predict age using another RNA-seq dataset, but this new dataset should contain the same features as were used in the training.

 # Analyze DNA methylation dataset

 In the second part of the analysis, we will use DNA methylation dataset to predict chronological age.
+Whole blood samples were collected from humans aged 18-69 and best age-correlated CpG sites in the genome were chosen as features.
 The dataset is divided into two parts - training and test sets.
 The training set is used to train a regressor and the test set is used to evaluate the performance of the trained model using the r2 scoring metric.
 5-fold cross-validation is used for training.

 ## Get train and test datasets

 We proceed with the analysis by uploading new datasets.
 You might want to create a new history first.
-The training set contains `208` rows corresponding to humans and `14` features.
+The training set contains `208` rows corresponding to humans and `13` features (age-correlated CpG sites).
 The last column is `age`.
 The test set contains `104` rows and the same number of features as the training set.
 The `age` column in the test set is predicted after training on the training set.
 Another dataset `test_rows_labels` contains the true age values of the test set which is used to compute r2 scores between true and predicted age.

 > ### {% icon hands_on %} Hands-on: Data upload
 >